smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

   * Angular exception handler
   * Alert messages list popup
   * Scan last 15s for duplicates not just the last message
-  * Limit new/coml,eted messages to within 30s of message time
+  * Limit new/completed messages to within 30s of message time
   * Kev's irritating messages caused by logout not waiting for the tab control status timer to stop:
     * ERROR: API method "isLoggedIn" has a null "userID" parameter.
 	* ERROR: Record "User" field "User ID" cannot be empty.
+	* ERROR: Unable to roll back database transaction.

 ### Database TODO list (deferred to January 2018):